medusa-radiometrics/mdos-roadmap/README.md

 # mDOS Roadmap

-This is the public roadmap of **mDOS** (Medusa Detector Operating System).
+This is the public roadmap of the Medusa Detector Operating System (mDOS).

-mDOS is the software layer that powers the measurement, processing, and control functionality of Medusa Radiometrics systems.
+mDOS is the software that runs on Medusa gamma-ray spectrometers.
+It handles all measurement tasks automatically — collecting spectra, logging GPS positions, processing radionuclide concentrations — and makes the data accessible through a web interface you open in any browser.
 More information about mDOS and its current functionality can be found in the official documentation:

 👉 [mDOS V4.0 Manual](https://links.medusa-radiometrics.com/mdos-manual)